aapfeldorf/aapfeldorf.github.io/docs/index.md

 | **React** | User interface components and data visualization |

 ## Coding Uses
->Artifact types: React, Code, HTML
+>Artifact use cases: Personal websites, simple web apps, data analysis

 One common use case for Claude is generating code, without needing to know anything about programming yourself!
-In Artifacts, Claude can generate React code, which is used to create interactive interfaces that run directly in your browser.
-These are essentially mini apps that can range from calculators and visualizers to fun things like small games and personality tests.
+In Artifacts, Claude can generate React code, which creates interactive interfaces that run directly in your browser.
+Interactive Artifacts act like mini apps that can range from calculators and visualizers to fun things like small games and personality tests.

 As an example of what Claude can do with coding, we'll go over the process of creating a tool that calculates the unit prices for different products and tells you which one has the best value.

 ### Getting Familiar With The Tools
 Before diving into a full project, try making a small Artifact to get used to the Claude interface.
-In the chat box, type **"Make a small tool that multiplies two numbers from my input."** Once it's done generating, you should see an Artifact like the one below:
+In the chat box, type **"Make a small tool that multiplies two numbers from my input."** Once Claude finishes generating, you should see an Artifact like the one below:
 ![Claude window showing the conversation that generated an Artifact](https://hackmd.io/_uploads/SJGJBKKTJx.png) Feel free to test it out and ask follow-up questions before moving on.